Masmiseim36/nxpSDK/boards/evkmimxrt1060/crank_storyboard_examples/crank_storyboard_helloworld/readme.txt

 Overview
 ========
-The example demonstrates example GUI developed with Crank Storyboard Engine.
+This sample is a simple application that can be used to verify that the board can boot and render graphics to the screen.

 Toolchain supported
 ===================
-- IAR embedded Workbench  8.40.2
+- IAR embedded Workbench  8.50.1
-- MCUXpresso  11.1.0
+- MCUXpresso  11.2.0

 Hardware requirements
 =====================